Geometric quantum discord for two-qubit X-states: introduction

-The right part of Eq.(\ref{eq2}) characterize the amount of mutual information which is not accessible by local measurements on the subsystem A. It can be shown that $\delta(\rho)\ge0$ and $\delta_A(\sigma_{A-cl})=0$ iff
+The right part of Eq.(\ref{eq2}) characterizes the amount of mutual information which is not accessible by local measurement on the subsystem A. It can be shown that $\delta(\rho)\ge0$ and $\delta_A(\sigma_{A-cl})=0$ iff

-with $\{\ket{\alpha_i}_i^{n_A}\}$ is an orthonormal basis for subsystem A and $\sigma_{B|i}$ are arbitrary states of B depending on the index i, and $p_i\ge0$ are some probabilities.
-We call A-classical states the zero-discord states of this form.
-In some sense, A-classical states can be viewed as a kind of classical states whose classical correlations can be extracted after a quantum measurements made by A subsystem without any disturbance to the states themselves.
+where $\{\ket{\alpha_i}_i^{n_A}\}$ is an orthonormal basis for subsystem A, $\sigma_{B|i}$ are arbitrary states of subsystem B, and $\{p_i\}$ is probability.
+We call the whole states A-classical states, and denoted it by $C_A$.
+To some extend, A-classical states can be viewed as a kind of classical states whose classical correlations can be extracted after a quantum measurements made on subsystem A without any disturbance to the states themselves.